Sen2Agri/Sen2Agri-System/FAQ.md

 # check that the web server is listening on the HTTP port
 sudo ss -pantl | grep 80

+# check that the sen2agri-services are listening on the 8081 port
+sudo ss -pantl | grep 8081

 # open the site, either by navigating to it in a browser
 # or from the command line, like below: